wisq/power_yet/README.md

+> [!NOTE]
+> **This project is defunct and archived.**  Hydro Ottawa has switched their outage map to `kubra.io`, and I would have to completely rewrite the importer to use it (and also figure out how it even works).
+>
+> Also, Hydro Ottawa has (finally) added SMS alerts for power outages, obviating the main purpose of this project.
+>
+> That's not to say I'll never return to it (presumably for fun), but there's very little reason for me to update it at this point.
+The code will remain available on Github for archival purposes.

 # PowerYet

 A mobile-friendly way to check if a given location (e.g. your home) is still suffering from a known Hydro Ottawa outage.
 Hosted at [ismypowerbackyet.com](https://ismypowerbackyet.com/).